DamianTadzik/Modelling-of-CPS-Project/README.md

 2 dof simple robotic arm, consisting of rotational joint connected with translational.
 Arm is about 1 meter in lenght.
 All the parameters should be defined in the define_model_parameters.m script

 ## Coding convention

 Code and calculations should be encapsulated in the matlab functions, so it does not produce trash variables in the main workspace.

 REMEMBER!
-It is better to have long explicit name of the function than short and magic.
+It is better to have long explicit and self explanatory name of the function than short and magic.

 Do not use .mlx format because it is not good for versioning.

 ## Goals